-Security and accessibility are two common concerns among organizations that are yet to move to the Cloud.
-The larger concern—and one that isn't as apparent as the other two—is the lack of clarity about the cost of owning an on-premises infrastructure versus that of moving to the Cloud.
+Organizations that have not yet moved to the Cloud are concerned about security and accessibility.
+The bigger issue—and one that isn't as obvious as the other two—is a lack of clarity about the ownership costs of on-premises versus the cloud.

-- Equip you with the necessary insights to make a well-informed decision about migrating to the Cloud
+• Equip you with the necessary insights into the cost of cloud vs. on-premises to make a well-informed decision

 The iceberg image below illustrates a comparative analysis of the complexities involved in implementing an on-premises system versus a Cloud-based one: